Winners of the 2017 Comstock-Gág Read Aloud Books Awards Announced

-For the twelfth year, children have chosen the best books when read out loud to them in the Minnesota State University Moorhead’s (MSUM) Comstock-Gág Read Aloud Book Awards program.
+For the thirteenth year, children have chosen the best read aloud picture books in the Minnesota State University Moorhead’s (MSUM) Comstock-Gág Read Aloud Book Awards program.

-Twenty-two regional teachers and librarians, along with 196 MSUM students read aloud 218 picture books to 21,638 children during the year.
-The winners and honor books are determined after the Read Aloud Book Awards Committee examines feedback from readers, which includes responses from children to each of the books.
-The purpose of the program is to increase literacy and promote reading aloud to children and to recognize outstanding authors and illustrators each year.
-A total of 239,579 children have participated in the Comstock-Gág Read Aloud Book Awards program in the past twelve years.
+Twenty-two regional teachers and librarians, along with 195 MSUM students read aloud over 200 picture books to almost 23,000 children during the year.
+The winners and honor books are determined after the Comstock-Gág Read Aloud Book Awards Committee examines feedback from readers, which includes responses from children to each of the books.
+The purpose of the program is to increase literacy, promote reading aloud to children, and to recognize outstanding authors and illustrators each year.
+A total of 262,484 children have participated in the Comstock-Gág Read Aloud Book Awards program since its inception.
 Each year after the award winners are selected, the Livingston Lord Library’s Curriculum Materials Center (CMC) donates a large portion of the picture books to area libraries, schools, and nonprofits.
-To date, over 7,500 picture books have been donated.
+To date, over 8,600 picture books have been donated.

 Pam Werre, CMC Librarian/Comstock-Gág Read Aloud Book Awards Committee Chair